NetSuite Pricing: Facets, Factors, and Features to Consider

 Use the Right Technology

-From data repositories and dashboards to RPA and other automated wonders, we’re smack dab in the middle of a digital revolution for decision-making.
+From data repositories and dashboards to RPA and other automated wonders, we’re smack dab in the middle of a digitally-driven business revolution for decision-making.
 And while that’s undoubtedly great, technology is only as good as it aligns with your specific needs.

 Thus, your data culture won’t be nearly as strong as it could be if you arm your people with the wrong tools.
 That’s why we suggest starting at the foundational level and working your way up, answering some specific questions as you go: